pang2i95/Medieval-Origins-Revival/README.md

 # Medieval Origins Revival
-**Medieval Origins Revival** is an addon for Origins, adding medieval, mythology, and fantasy inspired origins.
+**Medieval Origins Revival** is an addon for Origins, adding medieval, fantasy, and mythology inspired origins.

-You can download it here:
+You can download it on Modrinth:
 - https://modrinth.com/mod/medieval-origins-revival
+and Curseforge:
 - https://www.curseforge.com/minecraft/mc-mods/medieval-origins-revival

 If you'd like to ask a question or get support, head to #muons-projects in the Lunapixel Studios discord: